 Wands Cups Swords Pentacles

-Each of these suits represents a different aspect of your life (emotions, money, arguments, and imagination) there will be posts for each suit going in-depth of their meanings soon!
-The suits each start with ‘court cards’ which consists of a page, a knight, a queen, and a king.
-For example, The Knight of Cups, The Queen of Wands, and The King of Swords.
-After the court cards, the cards start with “Ace of ____” and end with “Ten of _____”.
+Each of these suits represents a different aspect of your life (emotions, money, arguments, and imagination)!
+The suits each start with ‘court cards’ which consists of a page, a knight, a queen, and a king (similar to the Ace, King, Queen, and Jack).
+For example, The Knight of Cups, The Queen of Wands, and The King of Swords etc. After the court cards, the cards continue to “Ace of ____” and end with “Ten of _____”.
 For example, Ace of Pentacles, Four of Cups, Six of Wands, Ten of Swords.
 Each and every card in the tarot have different meanings.

 Each tarot card has a meaning, and depending on where the tarot card lands in the “spread” will determine what it means to you.